NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/storage.md

 sshfs -o allow_root USER@TARGET_HOST:TARGET_PATH SOURCE_PATH
 ```

-Another option is to utilize scp and copy data from an SSH endpoint:
+A better option is to use `scp` and copy data from an SSH endpoint:
 ```
 scp /neurodesk/myfile user@remoteserver:/data/
 ```